Opah

-The opah, also commonly known as moonfish, sunfish (not to be confused with Molidae), cowfish, kingfish, and redfin ocean pan are large, colorful, deep-bodied pelagic lampriform fishes comprising the genus Lampris, of the small family Lampridae (also spelled Lamprididae).
+The opah, also commonly known as moonfish, sunfish (not to be confused with Molidae or ocean sunfish), cowfish, kingfish, and redfin ocean pan are large, colorful, deep-bodied pelagic lampriform fishes comprising the genus Lampris, of the small family Lampridae (also spelled Lamprididae).

 Species

 Two living species were traditionally recognized, but a taxonomic review in 2018 suggests the idea of splitting L. guttatus into several species, each with a more restricted geographic range, bringing the total to six.
 The six species of Lampris have mostly non-overlapping geographical ranges, and can be recognized based on body shape and coloration pattern.